basler/pylon-ros-camera/README.md

 ## Known issues

+### ament_target_dependencies() is now deprecated
+Since the ROS Kilted Kaiju release, the ament_target_dependencies() function is deprecated.
+This function is used in the CMakeLists files of the pylon_ros2_camera_component and pylon_ros2_camera_wrapper packages of the driver.
+It is still possible to compile and use the driver but this problem needs to be fixed in a near future.

 ### User input in terminal when starting node through launch files
 The ros2 launch mechanism doesn't allow to access stdin through a terminal (see [here](https://github.com/ros2/launch_ros/issues/165) and [here](https://answers.ros.org/question/343326/ros2-prefix-in-launch-file/)).
 This is solved in this implementation by installing and using `xterm` to emulate a terminal with possible user interaction.